SquareGPS/navixy-api/docs/general/automation/Automation with Zapier.md

 ### Results

 The Zap is ready to work.
-Switch it on to start and try to out of the zone with your equipment.
+Turn it on to start and try to out of the zone with your equipment.
 It will not work outside.
 Your device should be online to receive a command.

 !!! warning "Output switching"